IST-EVA-Support/EVA_Show-Case/src/demo/part-preparation/README.md

 Provide an email address you want to receive from the alert for this show case in "receiver-address".
 Then press the play button ![play-button](../../../figures/play-button.png) and you will see the scenario video start to play.

+If your IDE can not show/add the plugin node "partpreparation" after loading the pygraph file, manually add it into the while list.
+The file element_list.txt will be generated after running IDE once.

+For Linux, add "assembly" in file : /home/USER_ACCOUNT/adlink/eva/IDE/config/element_list.txt.

 <!---

 <a id="note1"></a>

-<Note 1> If your IDE can not show/add the plugin node "h264parse" after loading the pygraph file, manually add it into the while list.
-The file element_list.txt will be generated after running IDE once.

-For Linux, add "+h264parse" in file : /home/USER_ACCOUNT/adlink/eva/IDE/config/element_list.txt.

-For Windows 10, add "+h264parse" in file : C:\ADLINK\eva\IDE\config\element_list.txt
+For Windows 10, add "partpreparation" in file : C:\ADLINK\eva\IDE\config\element_list.txt

 --->